Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Numerical Experiments

-\paragraph{Results.} Figure~\ref{fig:throughput_vs_r} shows per-instance throughput as a function of $r$.
-The theoretical optimal $r^*_{\text{theory}} \approx 9.3$ closely matches the simulation-optimal ratio.
+Figure~\ref{fig:main_results} shows per-instance throughput, TPOT, and idle ratios as functions of $r$.
+The theoretical optimal $r^*_{\mathrm{mf}} \approx 9.3$ closely matches the simulation-optimal ratio.
 Moreover, the theoretical throughput curve tracks the simulation results well across all configurations, validating our analytical framework.

-We notice a systematic gap emerges at large $r$: simulated throughput falls increasingly below the theoretical prediction, with the discrepancy reaching approximately 15\% at $r = 32$.
-This gap arises from inherent load imbalance across Attention instances.
-Stochastic request dynamics create heterogeneous token loads, and since all $r$ instances must synchronize before the FFN phase, the system waits for the slowest instance at each step—with straggler probability growing as $r$ increases.
-Implementing load-balancing strategies~\cite{chen2026universalloadbalancingprinciple} can mitigate this gap, though some irreducible variance from stochastic dynamics remains.
+A residual gap of up to ${\sim}15\%$ between the mean-field prediction and simulation emerges at large $r$, consistent with the barrier-aware analysis in Section~\ref{sec:barrier}: the synchronization overhead $(\nu/\theta)(\kappa_r/\sqrt{B})$ grows with $r$, reaching ${\sim}11\%$ at $r = 24$ (Table~\ref{tab:mc_validation}), which accounts for the majority of the observed discrepancy.
+The barrier-aware refinement~\eqref{eq:rstar_G} closes this gap in throughput estimation; in the present configuration, both rules agree on the simulation-optimal $r^*$, indicating that the closed-form mean-field rule already provides accurate provisioning under typical operating conditions.

-Figure~\ref{fig:idle_ratios} presents the idle ratios for Attention ($\eta_A$) and FFN ($\eta_F$) instances.
+Figure~\ref{fig:main_results} (right) presents the idle ratios for Attention ($\eta_A$) and FFN ($\eta_F$) instances.
 When $r$ is small, FFN completes quickly and idles while waiting for Attention outputs ($\eta_F > 60\%$ at $r=1$).
 As $r$ increases, more Attention instances feed the shared FFN, improving its utilization.
-Conversely, when $r$ is large, FFN becomes saturated and Attention instances must wait ($\eta_A > 60\%$ at $r=32$).

-The crossover point(At around $r=8$) where $\eta_A \approx \eta_F$ corresponds to the balanced configuration that maximizes throughput, confirming that our theoretical framework correctly identifies the optimal operating regime.